PlumBuggle68/plumbuggle68.github.io/_posts/2025-5-23-bitcoin-core-dinals.md

 };
 ```

-Each transaction output is associated with a vector of `SatoshiRange` objects that define which ordinals it contains.
+Each transaction output is associated with a vector of `SatoshiRange`s that define which ordinals it contains.
 This range-based approach is common in indexers as it allows a representation of a range without needing to store millions of satoshi numbers in the DB.

 ### The Satoshi Flow Algorithm